T-Pau/Joyride/Documentation/Joyride.md

 This keypad contains 17 keys.

 Due to technical limitations, multiple simultaneous key presses cannot be read and might register as a different key.

+**Warning**: Connecting this keypad directly may damage the Commodore 64.
+Using protective diodes is advised.

 ### Cardco Cardkey 1